 Frequently Asked Questions About Counseling Psychology

-Is a counseling psychologist the same as a counselor?
+Is a counseling psychologist the same as a therapist?

 What Does a Counseling Psychologist Do?